-- 35% of the deferred interest credit cards (or cards that may offer deferred interest in near future) are issued by Citi and 25% are issued by Synchrony Bank.
+- 35% of the deferred interest credit cards are issued by Citi and 29% are issued by Synchrony Bank.

-- Despite not having a deferred interest plan themselves, several retailers offer the ability for consumers to make payments through PayPal, which offers a “Bill Me Later” deferred interest option.
+- Despite not having a deferred interest plan themselves, several retailers allow consumers to make payments through PayPal, whose “Bill Me Later” option has deferred interest.

 Transparency Scoring for Retailers with Deferred Interest Plans